Enable ASP.NET Core Api on a Service Fabric Reliable Service

 Add the

-listenerFollowing the official documentation add the
+KestrellistenerFollowing the official documentation add the

-class could look like this:... protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners() { return new ServiceInstanceListener[] { new ServiceInstanceListener(serviceContext => new KestrelCommunicationListener(serviceContext, (url, listener) => new WebHostBuilder() .UseKestrel() .ConfigureServices( services => services .AddSingleton<StatelessServiceContext>(serviceContext)) .UseContentRoot(Directory.GetCurrentDirectory()) .UseServiceFabricIntegration(listener, ServiceFabricIntegrationOptions.None) .UseStartup<Startup>() .UseUrls(url) .Build())) }; } ...
+KestrelCommunicationListenerlistener to your service.
+There are subtle differences between statefull and stateless services so make sure to follow the documentation.
+For a stateless service theCreateServiceInstanceListenersfrom yourStatefulServiceclass could look like this:... protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners() { return new ServiceInstanceListener[] { new ServiceInstanceListener(serviceContext => new KestrelCommunicationListener(serviceContext, (url, listener) => new WebHostBuilder() .UseKestrel() .ConfigureServices( services => services .AddSingleton<StatelessServiceContext>(serviceContext)) .UseContentRoot(Directory.GetCurrentDirectory()) .UseServiceFabricIntegration(listener, ServiceFabricIntegrationOptions.None) .UseStartup<Startup>() .UseUrls(url) .Build())) }; } ... -

 Add the

-class to configure your asp.net core hostWhile there are many configurations you may touch in your Startup.cs class, for a very basic api you only need the
+Startup.csclass to configure your asp.net core hostWhile there are many configurations you may touch in your Startup.cs class, for a very basic api you only need the

 Add a test controller